 Your Guide to Hosting Events on LinkedIn Using LinkedIn Live and LinkedIn Events Relationships matter to marketers, now more than ever.
 Real-time human interaction has always been at the heart of building those relationships, and although we can't interact in person, that doesn't mean we can't stay connected to our communities.
+As businesses everywhere prioritize the well-being of their communities, many organizations have started to look for alternatives to in-person gatherings.
 With LinkedIn Events, you can bring your professional community together, safely, in real-time.
 So let's try something new together.
 To help you along this journey, we've created a guide with resources on conducting successful events on LinkedIn.